This page is a supplementary page of the opening page. Click the button to get back.Get back to the opening page.

 › Flashing brake lights reduce the risk of rear-end impact, especially when approaching traffic jams on highways or braking suddenly in front of an unexpected obstacle.

-The ŠKODA SUPERB is available with the electronically controlled multi-plate clutch.
-Three engines (2.0 TSI/200 kW, 2.0 TDI/110 kW and 2.0 TDI/140 kW) are available with state-of-the-art all-wheel drive, guaranteeing optimal driving dynamics, the highest level of active safety and economical consumption.
+The new ŠKODA KODIAQ is available with the latest version of the innovative electronically controlled multi-plate clutch.
+Four engines (1.5 TSI/110 kW, 2.0 TSI/140 kW, 2.0 TDI/110 kW and 2.0 TDI/140 kW) are available with state-of-the-art all-wheel drive, guaranteeing optimal driving dynamics, the highest level of active safety and economical consumption.

 Torque distribution to all four wheels is automatic and depends on the driving environment.
 The ideal torque for the rear axle is calculated by the control unit.
 Adjustments are made by variable pressure on the clutch plates.